Friday, May 18, 2007

 Both of those are really hybrid outgrowths or extensions of written poetry, and although I have done them in the past, they are forms I am not that crazy about because they are not created as an organic whole, i.e. they smack too much of Pin the Tail on the Donkey.
 The end result, almost always, is that they feel stilted and artificial.

-The audio/visual poetry I am talking about is based on the spontaneous spoken poetry that was practiced several thousand years ago before we learned to read and write.
-You might say that this is the poetry that gives us the means of creating a future poetry, one that is spontaneous, immediate and alive, and loaded with feeling, not ideas.
+Dreamstories are based in part on the spontaneous oral tribal poetry that was practiced several thousand years ago before we learned to read and write.
+It was a poetry that was spontaneous, immediate and alive, and loaded with feeling, not ideas.

 Ideas don't belong in poetry.
 They bring it down to the level of philosophy.
 As MacLeish said so well in his "Ars Poetica", "A poem should not mean/but be".
-I have always agreed with that; indeed it seems an axiomatic truth.
+I have always agreed with that; indeed view it as an axiomatic truth.

 Rembrandt's Aristotle isn't contemplating the bust of Homer because he has nothing else to do.
-Rather his gaze is prompted by his instinctive suspicion that the mystery of our existence can never be fully expressed thru logic, but only mirrored thru art.
+Rather his gaze is prompted by his instinctive suspicion that the mystery of our existence can never be fully expressed through logic, but only mirrored through art.

-We have to reach back thousands of years to the very first form of poetry, to pre-literate oral poetry: the poetry of Homer and his contemporaries and antecedents.
-This poetry was based on spontaneous oral composition, i.e., a poetry created without premeditation.
+We have to reach back thousands of years to the very first form of poetry: early preliterate oral poetry, the poetry of the tribal peoples preceding Homer and his contemporaries.
+This poetry was based on spontaneous oral composition to simple rhythmic music.
+It was a poetry created without premeditation.

 Despite the layers of consciousness that have all but buried that ancient form of poetry over the past 4000 years, we can still access it if our desire to do so is strong enough.

-Here are some examples of contemporary poems created by spontaneous oral composition.
-You can select poems and pause or play them via the SOUNDCLICK controls.
+Click here for some audio examples of contemporary SOULSPEAK poems created by spontaneous oral composition.
+You can select and play them or download them for free.

 Although we think today pf poetry as an art dealing exclusively with words, it wasn't always so.
-The reason oral poetry dominated pre-literate cultures to a degree we would find hard to imagine today is because it was an all-inclusive art form (speaking, music, mask, movement) that could be created with a human "consciousness" that was largely unconscious, which, is a pretty good way of describing pre-literate consciousness.
+The reason early preliterate oral tribal poetry dominated those cultures to a degree we would find hard to imagine today is because it was an all-inclusive art form (speaking, music, mask, movement) that could be created with a human "consciousness" that was largely unconscious, which is a pretty good way of describing preliterate consciousness.

 It is only with the advent of writing (and our current consciousness) that we see poetry divest itself of speaking and mask and music and movement and become a written art.
-The audio/visual poetry I am proposing is a modern counterpart of that all-inclusive older poetry.
+The Dreamstories that I have been creating for years now is a modern counterpart of that all-inclusive older poetry.
+But let me change direction for a moment and concentrate on the oral part of that ancient performed, musical tribal poetry.

-I think I can safely make the general statement that pre-literate oral poetry was never consciously directed, but was driven entirely by the directives of the unconscious, that is to say it had no ideas, only feelings.
+Although it goes against almost all current thinking about poetry, I think I can safely make the general statement that preliterate oral tribal poetry was never consciously directed, but was driven entirely by the directives of the unconscious, that is to say it had no ideas, only feelings.
 I include Homer's two great epics under this umbrella by the way.

-All great poetry ( written or oral) is marked by the fact that it produces the ecstatic experience I like to call the poetic moment, to distinguish it from the vehicle or form ( written spoken sung) that carries it, because they are really two different (although inter-related) things.
+All great poetry (written or oral) is marked by the fact that it produces the ecstatic experience I like to call the poetic moment.
+I have separated this moment from form (written/ spoken/ sung) that carries it, because the moment and the form we give it are really two different (although inter-related) things.

-After all, it is the poetic moment that courses through our bodies, not the vehicle.
-I go through all this to make first of several points about spontaneous oral poetry that should reverberate with your personal experience with the unconscious, which for most people is their experience with their dreams although for some others it may extend to experiences with the psychic world when awake.
+After all, it is the poetic moment that courses through our bodies, not the form.
+I go through all this to make first of several points about spontaneous oral poetry that should reverberate with your personal experience with your unconscious, which for most people is their experience with dreams although for some others it may extend to experiences with the psychic world when awake.

 That first point is this: spontaneous oral poetry can't be forced.
 Not one bit.
 And in that lies its true poetic value.
 If forced, it will always fail.
 Completely.
 The mouth will simply stammer and stop.
 If given its head, however, it will never fail to produce the poetic moment.
 I speak from experience in this.